miningplanet/but-x/README.md

 -daemon -txindex
 ```

-You may either call your coins daemon using this syntax:
+You may either call your coins daemon using this syntax.
+Not all index options are available for all chains.

 ```
-coind -daemon -txindex
+coind -txindex -addressindex -timestampindex -spentindex -futureindex
 ```

 or else you can add the settings to your coins config file (recommended):

 ```
-daemon=1
 txindex=1
+addressindex=1
+timestampindex=1
+spentindex=1
+futureindex=1
 ```
+___

 ### Run Express Webserver on Port 80